Polygon-Advocates/idThon/README.md

 **IDThon** is an exciting set of challenges focused on helping the understating of decentralised Identify with Polygon ID.

-It brings together developers, creators, and enthusiasts to explore innovative solutions in the field of identity management using polygon ID.
+It brings together developers, creators, and enthusiasts to explore innovative solutions in the field of identity management using **Polygon ID**.
 The event is open to all participants who are passionate about leveraging decentralized technologies for secure and user-centric identity systems.

 ---